kitepad/n4d/README.md

 2. Add your command string to string table using command id as string id. (refer support command id in resource.h)
 3. Command string follow this pattern: {short name}###{description}.

+Build Options:
+Default optimizations are favor size, if you have performance, pls use favor speed.

 Below is Screenshot :

 Dark theme: